 which holds if $\cos(v)\not=1$.
 This proves that the circles of the foliation are punctured.

-It is immediate that the excluded points $\cos(v)=1$ form a curve where the metric is degenerated.
-Moreover, as the (extended) surface has only spacelike and lightlike points, the lightlike points correspond with a straight-line by a result of Akamine (\cite{ak}).
-Indeed, these points parametrize as $r\mapsto X(r,v)=\arctan(r)(1,0,1)$.
-It is also clear from (\ref{ex1}) that
+On the other hand, the excluded points $\cos(v)=1$ form a curve where the metric is degenerated.
+Moreover, as the (extended) surface has only spacelike and lightlike points, the lightlike points correspond with a straight-line (\cite{ak}).
+Indeed, these points parametrize as $r\mapsto X(r,v)=\arctan(r)(1,0,1)$ and from (\ref{ex1}), we have